-This class set was made by third graders.
+This class set was made by second graders.
 When it was hung in the hallway, the teacher added a really neat touch.
 A “free take-one” envelope.
 The other classes went wild taking the directions.
 We hope they’re having fun making them with their friends and families too.

 How the Reindeer Got Their Antlers by Geraldine McCaughrean